 The best source of information is often the bedside nurse caring for the patient.
-All members of the team who are caring for the patient are updated daily during "rounds" and can help you as loved ones stay informed.
-If you wish to meet with a member of the ICU Physician team (e.g., Consultants, ICU Fellow, or residents), please talk with the bedside RN or the ICU Social Worker.
-Each of these roles can help arrange a time when the doctor can speak with you.
+All members of the team who are caring for the patient are updated daily during 'rounds' and can help loved ones stay informed.
+If you wish to meet with a member of the ICU physician team (e.g., consultants, ICU Fellow, or residents), please talk with the bedside nurse or the ICU social worker.
+Each of these people can help arrange a time when the doctor can speak with you.

 What Are Rounds?

-The MSICU has morning and afternoon rounds with the interdisciplinary team.
-These rounds allow the team to discuss, develop, and evaluate a plan of care for each patient.
+The ICU has morning and afternoon rounds with the interdisciplinary team.
+These rounds allow the team to discuss, develop and evaluate a plan of care for each patient.

 What is the password system?

-In order to protect patients’ personal health information, we have a “password” system to be used by all loved ones/family members when requesting patient information or a medical update.
-This password is used for any information sharing by phone or when asking for information at the bedside while visiting.
+In order to protect patients’ personal health information, we have a 'password' system that is to be used by all loved ones/family members when requesting patient information or a medical update.
+This password is needed when asking for information by phone or at the bedside while visiting.

-Often patients in our MSICU are not able to tell the MSICU team who can have access to their personal health information.
-The MSICU then relies on the POA-PC or SDM to identify a password that must be stated by anyone when asking for patient information.
+Often patients in our ICU are not able to tell the ICU team who can have access to their personal health information.
+The ICU then relies on the POA-PC or SDM to identify a password that must be stated by anyone asking for patient information.
 It is the responsibility of the POA-PC or SDM to share the password with the people that patient would want to share his/her health information with.

 We appreciate your cooperation and thank you for helping us protect the patient’s right to privacy, and determining who can access his/her personal health information.